Shougo/neocomplcache.vim/README.md

 Description
 -----------

-Neocomplcache performs keyword completion by making a cache of keywords in a buffer.
-I implemented it because unlike the Vim builtin keyword completion, neocomplcache can be customized flexibly.
-Unfortunately, neocomplcache may use more memory than other plugins.
+neocomplcache provides keyword completion system by maintaining a cache of keywords in the current buffer. neocomplcache could be customized easily and has a lot more features than the Vim's standard completion feature.
+Note: neocomplcache may consume more memory than other plugins.

 Installation
 ============